Radio-controlled car: Nitro powered models

 Nitro-powered cars operate like full-sized fuel vehicles more than their electric counterparts do, making use of a two stroke engine rather than an electric motor.
 The sound of the engine noise is a main selling points to nitro enthusiasts, even though brushless electric equivalents are generally faster and do not require special fuel.
 However, their exhaust contains unburned oil, which usually ends up coating the chassis.
 This, in turn, requires more cleaning than an electric-powered equivalent.
 Cleaning is usually achieved by the use of compressed air nozzles and solvents (such as denatured alcohol).
 Tuning a fuel-powered vehicle requires learning to maintain optimum performance and fuel economy, and to minimize engine wear and overheating, even in ready-to-run vehicles.
 Running a nitro-fuel motor without tuning or tuning improperly can hurt performance in rich conditions, and cause severe damage in lean conditions.

 Because of their ability to be driven for longer periods of time and the use of burning fuel, mechanical wear in nitro vehicles is generally greater than in electric vehicles.
 In addition, the increased weight of fuel-powered vehicles generally lead to higher speed collisions, causing greater damage to the collided vehicles, and a greater degree of safety concerns needs to be taken into account.
 Maintenance such as cleaning of the air filter and general chassis cleaning, replacement of worn clutch parts, proper after-run lubrication (necessary for storage) and maintenance of other motor-related items such as glow plug replacement makes for a more frustrating experience for first time RC users.
-In addition, nitro motors typically require rebuilding or replacement after 2–8 gallons (7–30 liters) of fuel run through them, due to loss of compression, which can be accelerated by poor tuning and overheating.
-It is also possible to seriously damage the engines by over-revving them with no load or ingestion of dirt into the carburetor.
+In addition, nitro motors typically require rebuilding or replacement after 2–8 gallons (7–30 litres) of fuel run through them, due to loss of compression, which can be accelerated by poor tuning and overheating.
+It is also possible to seriously damage the engines by over-revving them with no load or ingestion of dirt into the carburettor.
 As such, nitro-powered vehicles are by nature expensive to maintain.